cal-itp/data-infra/docs/airflow/local-setup.md

 * In the `data-infra` repo, within the `airflow` directory, run:
 `docker-compose up`.

-## Pulling PodOperator Logs for a Local Airflow Run
+## Pulling Pod Logs for PodOperator DAG Tasks
-To pull pod logs,
+To pull pod logs for PodOperator DAG tasks during a local airflow run,
 1. Navigate to GCP > Operations > Logging > Logs Explorer > _query field_
-2. Run the following query, substituting the name of the terminated pod with the pod whose logs you would like to retrieve:
+2. Run the following query, substituting the name of the pod with the pod whose logs you would like to retrieve:
 `resource.labels.pod_name="pod.name"`
 ex.
 `resource.labels.pod_name="gtfs-rt-validation.85d1bfec8223489d886be905ff234a03"`